 During the course of my graduate education, my design philosophy developed around a user-based aesthetic, in which design decisions are divergent, and exist to enhance, ameliorate, and influence a user’s interaction with images, products, and space.
 Major influences include architects Tadao Ando and Lebbeus Woods, and industrial designer Donald Norman, for his work on the psychology of design.
 While I have grown immensely throughout my life and education, I feel like I haven't changed; I still love to watch sci-fi shows like Fringe and Doctor Who in my free time, and I play with Legos whenever they're in front of me.

-JAHarchitects, LLC, Tampa, FL, US, Intern Architect
+JAHarchitects, LLC, Tampa, FL, US, Associate Architect

 Production and design architect in schematic design and design development phases.
 Marketing graphics, website management, and project documentation.